stevendborrelli/function-deletion-protection-devel/README.md

 ### Function Customization

-Setting `cacheTTL`, configures the [Function Response Cache](https://docs.crossplane.io/latest/operations/operation/#function-response-cache).
+Setting `cacheTTL` configures the [Function Response Cache](https://docs.crossplane.io/latest/operations/operation/#function-response-cache).
 This can reduce the number of times the function is called.

 ```yaml
     - step: protect-resources